 .
 During the French War, this was a strategic place due to its great visibility at the entrance of Olot from Castellfollit to Riudaura and the Vall de Bianya.
 As you can see, it is one of the volcanos of the Garrotxa with the most perfect crater!

 6. Santa Pau Old Town

-A medieval town from where you can contemplate splendid panoramic views over the Ser.
+.
 On a clear day, from the Portal del Mar, you can see the Gulf of Roses and the sea.
 Walking through its old quarter, you can enjoy its unique buildings such as the castle built in the 13th and 14th centuries, the porticoed square or the Fair of the Bulls, which served as a shelter inside the market, the gothic church of Santa Maria, with only one ship or the viewpoint over the valley of Ser.
-If you go in January, you can not miss the bean’s fair.
+If you go in January, you can not miss the bean’s fair

 It becomes indispensable, at any time of the year, to visit this spectacular spot of the volcanic area of La Garrotxa.
 Let yourself be seduced by its landscapes and feel pure nature!